Li-Wentao/Li-Wentao.github.io/_pages/about.md

 My name is Wentao (文韬 in Chinese), and I go with Winston.
 I am currently a PhD candidate in the School of Biomedical Informatics at University of Texas Health Science Center at Houston (UTHealth).
 And I am advised by Dr. [Xiaoqian Jiang](http://xiaoqianjiang.weebly.com/).

-My research interest are the intersection of privacy-preserving machine learning and Genomewide Association Studies (GWASs).
+My research interest are the intersections of privacy-preserving machine learning and Genomewide Association Studies (GWASs).

 Prior to my PhD career, I have a MSc in Statstics at University of California, San Diego and a BS in Mathematics at Shanghai Maritime Univeristy.